appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L2*
-1. Verify that the application does not allow malicious SVG file uploads containing inline scripts, resulting in Cross-Site Scripting (XSS) within the application.
+1. Verification shall confirm that the application does not allow malicious SVG file uploads containing inline scripts, resulting in Cross-Site Scripting (XSS) within the application.

 ---